FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/console/console_commands.md

 **Call with BFS:**

 You can call a link file created in the BFS directory.
-The call gesture is similar to calling a normal contract.。
+The call gesture is similar to calling a normal contract。

 ```shell
 [group0]: /apps> call ./hello/v1 set "Hello, BFS."